ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 ## Why the discount rate makes the climate problem intractable

-A discount rate is used in **human decision making**.
+We use a discount rate when we make decisions.
 Psychologists have found that humans have a variable discount rate - men shown pictures of attractive women become less willing to forgo cash in the short term for larger amounts of cash in the future.

 Humans struggle to accurately balance the future damage of using fossil fuels versus the benefits we get today.
 It's built in to us that even in face of massive amounts of long term damage to the planet, biodiversity and the quality of lives, we will make decisions that give us smaller amounts of immediate benefit.